FrenchCocktail/hello-world/README.md

 # hello-world
 French noob who's trying to learn stuff on internet
-I like pancakes but I kill for muffins
+I like pancakes but I would kill for muffins